There is a subtle but important difference between naming something and explaining something.

 You might be able to point at some code and confidently say “that is a clean solution”.
 But what does that really mean?
 Could you explain that term to someone else in plain, simple language?
 Could you do it without using the words “clean” or “solution”?
 Now many of these familiar-sounding terms do you think could you explain to a friend in 60 seconds?

-This game aims to improve people’s precision of language and clarity of thought.
-It’s only by asking people to communicate ambiguous, difficult or unfamiliar terms to a colleague in plain, easy to understand language that we realise how much we rely on buzzwords and jargon to fill in the blanks in our own understanding!
+The game aims to improve people’s clarity of thought and precision of language.
+It’s only by asking people to communicate ambiguous, vaguely faimiliar or, even, complicated terms to a colleague in plain, easy to understand language that we realise how much we rely on buzzwords and jargon to fill in the blanks in our own understanding!

 Phil Karlton famously said, “There are only two hard things in Computer Science: cache invalidation and naming things”.
 Once you play the game you’ll realise there’s a third; “explaining things”!